Meet some of the sweetest and wickedest witches in comics and graphic novels, perfect for tweens, teens, and adults.

 Spellchecked by Quinton Miles and Mauricio Campetella

-Written and drawn with a punchy style, you’ll fall in love with witch comic books like these.
+Written and drawn with a punchy style, you’ll fall in love with comic books like these.

 Read Spellchecked: Amazon | Goodreads